soroush/graphicsmagick/www/security.rst

 trust (e.g. inside the firewall and able to access "localhost" addresses).

+The `-comment`, `-draw`, `-format`, and `-label` utility options support a `@filename` syntax to incorporate any readable file on the system as a convenience to the user.
+If text from an untrusted source (e.g. a web page) is allowed to supply these options, then they may be used to read arbitrary files, creating a potential security hazard.

 The GraphicsMagick project is continually striving to eliminate conditions in the software which might pose a risk for its users while not constraining what its users may do with the software.